Alrysc/onb_docs/docs/onb_overview/enums/hit.md

 Flash, and Stun flags, and they will not flinch, start flashing, or be stunned until the Drag finishes.

-!!! tip "Drag Duration"
+Drag will continue to last several frames after movement stops.
+This means there is still time after movement stops where statuses are queued and not yet taking effect, and the Entity still cannot move or attack.

-    In the official games, Drag will continue to last several frames after movement stops.
-This means there is still time after movement stops where statuses are queued and not yet taking effect, and the Entity could still not move or attack.
-In v2.0, this is not the case, but it can be expected in future versions.
+If Freeze or Bubble are applied at the same time as Drag, they will not apply, even after Drag ends.
+If Freeze, Bubble, or Stun are queued during Drag, but on a different frame than the Drag attack, they can be unqeueued by a Drag attack landing before the first Drag ends.

 #### Drag Movement